 By the end of the year ended June 30, 2015, all work associated with the closure of the five landfills was completed.
 Going forward DEEP is required to reimburse the authority for all postclosure care obligations as the five landfills are now certified as closed.
-All landfill expense reimbursements paid by DEEP totaled \$3,049.8 in FY 2023.
+All landfill expense reimbursements paid by DEEP totaled \$2,414.6 million in fiscal year 2024.

 GASB Statement No.18 Accounting for Municipal Solid Waste Landfill Closure and Postclosure Care Cost applies to closure and postclosure care costs that are paid near or after the date a landfill stops accepting waste.
 The State recognizes landfill expenditures and related General Fund liabilities using the modified accrual basis of accounting.
 DEEP estimates the State's landfill liability for closure and postclosure costs based on landfill capacity.
 Increases or decreases in such estimates are reported as additions or reductions in this line item of the State's long-term liabilities.
 The liability for these estimated costs is reduced when the costs are actually paid.
 Actual costs may be higher than estimated due to inflation or changes in permitted capacity, technology or regulation.
-As of June 30, 2013, all five of the landfills had no capacity available since 100 percent of their capacity had been used.
+As of June 30, 2013, all five of the landfills had no capacity available.

-Long-Term Notes and Bonded Debt
+Note 17 Long-Term Notes and Bonded Debt